 Why You Should Trust Us

-We at BabyGearLab have been testing baby gear for 8 years.
-We purchase every product and complete hands-on testing and side-by-side comparisons to determine which competitors are true standouts in their categories.
-Leading this review is Molly Bradac, Research Analyst, as well as professional nanny and newborn care specialist, holding over 14 years of experience.
-Between countless diaper changes and use of multiple diaper creams, plus experience with cloth and disposable diapers, Molly has expert recommendations to help you find a product that will be a great addition to your diapering routine.
+BabyGearLab has been testing baby gear over the past decade.
+We purchase every product and complete hands-on testing and side-by-side comparisons to determine which competitors are real standouts in their categories.
+Leading this review is Molly Bradac, Senior Review Editor, Nanny, and Newborn Care Specialist, holding over 14 years of experience.
+Between countless diaper changes, the use of several diaper creams and ointments, plus experience with cloth diapers, Molly has expert recommendations to help you find a product that will be a great addition to your diapering routine.

 Analysis and Test Results

-Each diaper cream in our review was smeared, smelled, touched, and applied countless times to compare performance.
+In our review, each diaper cream was smeared, smelled, touched, and applied countless times to compare performance.

 Ease to Use

-Since juggling diaper changes with a wiggly baby can be tricky, pick a product that is easy to use and open.
-A flip top product, like the Triple Paste Ointment can open with one hand.
-Also, thanks to its no-mess applicator, the GroVia Natural Magic Stick is easy to use, plus it avoids having to use your finger to smear cream.
-Other products with a twist top, like the A+D Diaper Rash Ointment require two hands.
-Although not a deal-breaker, it is a factor to consider, especially for on-the-go diaper changes that take place in less sanitary and convenient locations like a public restroom.
+It can be tricky to juggle diaper changes with a wiggly, fussy baby whose bum isn't feeling great.
+We suggest selecting an easy-to-open product, like the Triple Paste Ointment, with a manageable flip-top lid to operate with one hand.
+Also, the no-mess applicator seen on the GroVia Natural Magic Stick is another practical option as it avoids using your finger to smear cream.
+Other contenders in our review sport a twist top, such as the A+D Original Ointment and the Weleda Calendula Diaper Rash Cream, requiring two hands to open.
+We do not think a product's lid is a deal-breaker.
+Still, it's a factor to consider, especially for on-the-go diaper changes in less sanitary and convenient locations like a public restroom.

 Zinc oxide is another common active ingredient as it has shown to provide skin protection and treat irritations.
-Generally, zinc oxide is well tolerated among babies, and potentially does not carry big health concerns when topically applied; however, we suggest spot testing before coating your little one's bum, and this is good practice for any product.
+Generally, zinc oxide is tolerated among babies and potentially does not carry significant health concerns when topically applied.
+However, we suggest spot testing before coating your little one's bum, which is good practice for any product.

 Disposable vs. Cloth Diapers

-It is important that you select a product that works for your diapering choice.
-Disposable diapers will accept any kind of diaper cream.
-However, cloth diapers require cloth-safe diaper creams because some ingredients cause repelling issues as they coat fabric fibers and inhibit absorption.
-This lack of absorption can lead to leaking.
+It is essential to select a product that works for your diapering choice.
+Disposable diapers will accept any diaper cream, whereas cloth diapers require cloth-safe products.
+Some ingredients, like petrolatum, zinc oxide, mineral oil, and paraffin, can be problematic and inhibit absorption.
 Honestly, who wants to deal with leakage?
-Some big contributors to this repelling issue include petrolatum, zinc oxide, mineral oil, and paraffin.
-These ingredients can be challenging to remove from cloth fibers.
-Products in our review that contain one or more of these ingredients include Boudreaux's Butt Paste Max Strength, Aquaphor Baby Healing Ointment, Triple Paste Ointment, and A+D Diaper Rash Ointment.
-If you cloth diaper, and your baby needs a diaper cream containing these ingredients, a helpful solution is to use a thick, reusable liner to protect fabric.
+These ingredients can also be challenging to remove from cloth fibers.
+Products in our review that contain one or more of these ingredients include Boudreaux's Butt Paste Max Strength, Aquaphor Baby Healing Ointment, Triple Paste Ointment, and A+D Original Ointment.
+But, if you cloth diaper and your baby needs a diaper cream containing one of these ingredients, a helpful solution is to use a thick, reusable liner to protect the fabric.

-As for cloth-safe diaper creams in our review, the Motherlove Diaper Balm, the Earth Mama Diaper Balm, and the GroVia Natural Magic Stick fit this profile.
-Plus, these products are versatile as they can work with any diaper across the board.
-This may interest families who use a hybrid diapering approach of cloth and disposable, or perhaps you use only disposable, but prefer the ingredients in these products over the others.
+As for cloth-safe diaper creams in our review, the Motherlove Diaper Balm, Earth Mama Diaper Balm, and GroVia Natural Magic Stick fit this profile.
+These products may interest families who use a hybrid diapering program of cloth and disposable.

-Let's face it, a diaper rash that is red and something fierce can happen quickly.
-However, not all diaper creams are created equal, and what works for one baby, may not work for another.
-Therefore, it is important to try a few to find one that meets your diapering needs.
+There are many reasons why a diaper rash will suddenly appear and be fierce, causing an uncomfortable red bum for your little one.
+However, not all diaper creams are created equal, and what works for one baby may not work for another.
+Therefore, trying a few products to find one that meets your diapering needs is essential.
 We are confident that our expert recommendations will guide you to a product that meets your needs and budget.